elinor-fung/jni-playground/README.md

 # jni-playground

-Simple C console application that loads the JVM
+Simple console application that loads the JVM

 ## Requirements